 We offer you the possibility to work in an internationally recognised cardiovascular research center.
 You will receive intense professional training in all the methods you are expected to learn and you will be part of a competitive group of international scientists.
 The CMC offers solid salaries in line with the regulations of the University of Zurich.

-Please send your application with CV, motivation letter, and at least one contact reference as a single PDF file to Prof. Giovanni Camici email@example.com and Dr. Marco Luciani firstname.lastname@example.org, subject line/keyword "application for PhD or MD/PhD position" by 15.09.2019.
+Please send your application with CV, motivation letter, and at least one contact reference as a single PDF file to Prof. Giovanni Camici firstname.lastname@example.org and Dr. Marco Luciani email@example.com, subject line/keyword "application for PhD or MD/PhD position".
+This position will be available as of 01.01.2020 or by appointment.

 Post-Doctoral Position (Ph.D., M.D., oder Dr. pharm.)